flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     ---

-    **ZFW MAC %/CG**
+    **ZFW MAC %/CG and GW/GWCG**

+    [insert image of ZFW MAC %/CG and GW/GWCG button]

+    When utilizing the cyan switch button you can see the ZFW MAC %/CG and corresponding GW/GWCG reflect the correct percentage based on the appropriate calculation.

-    For now, this calculation is the same as the normal CG, but we don't account for fuel.
-We will extend this feature at a later time.
+    GW/GWCG is the Gross Weight and Gross Weight Center of Gravity and can be used to set the trim for takeoff.
+We plan to extend this feature at a later time to include TOCG.

     For more information, please see the [Center of Gravity](#center-of-gravity) section above.

 ##### Boarding Passengers